gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 Names of the generated convention plugins now start with `buildlogic` instead of the package name, making them shorter and cleaner.

+<a name="interactive"></a>
 #### Generating without interactive questions

 A new `--use-defaults` option applies default values for options that were not explicitly configured.
 It also ensures the init command can be completed without interactive user input.
-This is handy to use in shell scripts to ensure they do not accidentally hang.
+This is handy in shell scripts to ensure they do not accidentally hang.

 For example, here is how you can generate a Kotlin library without answering any questions: